-Informal studies at Yale and Harvard showed that the 3% of graduates who had specific, written goals went on to be more financially successful than the 97% of their peers, who did not.
-In addition, setting goals using a practical and standardized method (such as the one described here), can help with adherence and feelings of “I can”
+Writing down your goals can help you to achieve them.
+In addition, setting goals using a practical and standardized method (such as the one described here), can help with adherence and feelings of “I can.”

 In fact, a popular goal-setting technique is to set “SMART” goals, that is, ones that meet the criteria of being:

 - Achievable or Action-oriented

 SPECIFIC goals leave no room for doubt; you know exactly what the aim is.
 For example, maybe you want to do better in your fitness tests, but that’s a large, somewhat vague goal.
 Instead, break it up into more narrowly focused aims within that target such as “I want to improve my APFT run time.”

 MEASURABLE Next, decide how you are going to measure whether you have met a specific goal.
 For instance, you may want to shave 40 seconds off your APFT two-mile run time (five seconds off each quarter mile).
 Achievable goals serve as great milestones because they fuel motivation to set high goals and commit to goals, through a sense of “I can do it!”